-1. Introduction
+III.2 Introduction

 Genetic engineering techniques allow the templated production of protein polymers with precisely controlled sequence, molecular weight, and functionality using microbial biosynthesis.
-Such techniques have been employed in the de novo design and synthesis of engineered proteins with a variety of novel physical and biological activities1-8.
+Such techniques have been employed in the de novo design and synthesis of engineered proteins with a variety of novel physical and biological activities [1-8].
 These materials have demonstrated potential in tissue engineering and reconstruction and drug delivery.

-Elastin-like domains are of particular interest for engineered, protein-based biomaterials due to their high expression levels, ease of purification, biocompatibility, and tunable mechanical properties9-15.
-The extensive work of Urry and coworkers on the family of elastin-like polypentapeptides (VPGZG)x, where Z is any amino acid, has shown that the hydrophobicity of the biopolymer can be used to tune the lower critical solution temperature (LCST)^{16,17}.
+Elastin-like domains are of particular interest for engineered, protein-based biomaterials due to their high expression levels, ease of purification, biocompatibility, and tunable mechanical properties [9-14].
+The extensive work of Urry and coworkers on the family of elastin-like polypentapeptides (VPGZG)x, where Z is any amino acid, has shown that the hydrophobicity of the biopolymer can be used to tune the lower critical solution temperature (LCST) [15, 16].
 Polymers are soluble at temperature below the LCST but phase separate into a polymer-rich coacervate as the temperature is increased.
 This LCST phase transition allows straightforward purification of elastin-like polymers after biosynthesis using a simple thermal cycling technique.

 We have employed this method to purify a set of engineered proteins designed for use as implantable biomaterials.
-The protein sequences (Figure 1) are a result of a modular design incorporating domains from fibronectin to adhere endothelial cells^{10,11}, which are important for a healthy vasculature, and elastin-like domains to provide mechanical integrity^{12,18}.
-Sequence CS5 contains the authentic cell-binding domain, which adheres human umbilical vein endothelial cells (HUVEC) in a sequence-specific manner11.
-As a negative control, sequence SC5 contains a scrambled cell-binding domain incapable of promoting sequence-specific HUVEC adhesion19.
+The protein sequences (Figure III-1) are a result of a modular design incorporating domains from fibronectin to adhere endothelial cells [10, 11], which are important for a healthy vasculature, and elastin-like domains to provide mechanical integrity [17, 18].
+Sequence CS5 contains the authentic cell-binding domain, which adheres human umbilical vein endothelial cells (HUVEC) in a sequence-specific manner [11].
+As a negative control, sequence SC5 contains a scrambled cellbinding domain incapable of promoting sequence-specific HUVEC adhesion [19].

-Proteins CS5 (I=isolecuine) and CS5-F (I=5TFI): M-MASMTGGQQMG-HHHHHHH-DDDDK-{LD-GEEIQIGHIPREDVDYHLYP-G[(VPGIG)2)VPGKG(VPGIG)2]4VP}3-LE CS5 binding domain T7 tag His tag Cleavage Elastin-like domain site Proteins SC5 (I=isolecuine) and SC5-F (I=5TFI): M-MASMTGGQQMG-HHHHHHH-DDDDK-{LD-GEEIQIGHIPREVDDYHLYP-G[(VPGIG)2VPGKG(VPGIG)2]4VP}3-LE His tag Cleavage Scrambled CS5 binding domain Elastin-like domain T7 tag site
+Proteins CS5 (I=isolecuine) and CS5-F (I=5TFI): M-MASMTGGQQMG-HHHHHHH-DDDDK-{LD-GEEIQIGHIPREDVDYHLYP-G[(VPGIG)2VPGKG(VPGIG)2]4VP}3-LE CS5 binding domain Elastin-like domain His tag Cleavage T7 tag site Proteins SC5 (I=isolecuine) and SC5-F (I=5TFI): M-MASMTGGQQMG-HHHHHHH-DDDDK-{LD-GEEIQIGHIPREVDDYHLYP-G[(VPGIG)2VPGKG(VPGIG)2]4VP}3-LE T7 tag His tag Cleavage Scrambled CS5 binding domain Elastin-like domain site

-Figure 1.
+Figure III-1.
 Amino acid sequences of the engineered proteins.
-Each protein has three cassettes of a cellbinding domain interspersed with an elastin-like domain.
-Protein CS5 contains the authentic CS5 binding domain while SC5 contains a negative control, scrambled domain.
-Proteins CS5-F and SC5-F are identical to CS5 and SC5 except they are synthesized in the presence of 5TFI.
+Each protein has three cassettes of a cell-binding domain interspersed with an elastin-like domain.
+Protein CS5 contains the authentic CS5 binding domain[11] while SC5 contains a negative control, scrambled domain.
+Proteins CS5-F and SC5-F are identical to CS5 and SC5, except they are synthesized in medium supplemented with 5TFI.

 Depending on the specific medical application, e.g., drug delivery or tissue regeneration, the success of implanted biomaterials will depend on optimization of the in vivo degradation characteristics.
 Often, it is desirable to combine multiple degradation rates in one material.
 For example, a single system could combine rapid delivery of a pharmaceutical along with sustained release of growth factors for cell infiltration.
-Protein-based materials are degraded by a class of enzymes called proteases; however, native elastin is resistant to many of these proteases with the notable exception of elastase20.
-Human leukocyte elastase (HLE) is the predominant form of this protease that circulates the body in the blood stream21.
+Protein-based materials are degraded by a class of enzymes called proteases; however, native elastin is resistant to many of these proteases with the notable exception of elastase [20].
+Human leukocyte elastase (HLE) is the predominant form of this protease that circulates the body in the blood stream [21].
 HLE preferentially cuts after small, hydrophobic amino acids, and previous work in our laboratory showed that HLE prefers to cut after isoleucine in protein CS5.
-We hypothesized we could alter the degradation properties of this engineered protein by replacing isoleucine with a noncanonical amino acid.
+We hypothesized that we could alter the degradation properties of this engineered protein by replacing isoleucine with a noncanonical amino acid.